Eating South Korean food in the capital city of Seoul was a game-changer.

 No time to read this South Korean food guide now?
 Click on the save button and pin it for later!

-WHAT IS SOUTH KOREAN FOOD?
+WHAT IS KOREAN FOOD?

 Commonly used ingredients in South Korean food include sesame oil, soy sauce, ginger, garlic, gochujang (fermented red chili paste), gochugaru (pepper flakes), doenjang (fermented bean paste), and napa cabbage.